-- 50 Long-term persistence (LTP) in geophysical time series, or the tendency of above or below - average runs of years to be unusually long, was first quantified by Hurst (Hurst, 1951, 1956) - using a coefficient H which characterizes LTP in the range 0.5<H<1, with H=0.5 corresponding - 53 to the independent (white noise) case i.e. no persistence.
-Hurst analysed a wide set of - 54 geophysical times series and found an average value of H=0.73, with a standard deviation of - 55 0.09.
-In particular, he reported a value of H = 0.9 for annual river Nile flows at Aswan, reflecting - strong LTP.
-The disparity between these results, and the then current theory that predicted H=0.5 - 57 based on the increments of Brownian motion, has come to be known as the Hurst Phenomenon. - Over the years, a number of stochastic approaches to modelling LTP have emerged (e.g., - 59 fractional Gaussian noise (Mandelbrot & Wallis, 1968, 1969), ARMA models (O'Connell,
+Long-term persistence (LTP) in geophysical time series, or the tendency of above or below average runs of years to be unusually long, was first quantified by Hurst (Hurst, 1951, 1956) using a coefficient H which characterizes LTP in the range 0.5 < H < 1, with H = 0.5 corresponding to the independent (white noise) case, that is, no persistence.
+Hurst analyzed a wide set of geophysical times series and found an average value of H = 0.73, with a standard deviation of 0.09.
+In particular, he reported a value of H = 0.9 for annual river Nile flows at Aswan, reflecting strong LTP.
+The disparity between these results, and the then current theory that predicted H = 0.5 based on the increments of Brownian motion, has come to be known as the Hurst Phenomenon.
+Over the years, a number of stochastic approaches to modeling LTP have emerged (e.g., fractional Gaussian noise (Mandelbrot & Wallis, 1968, 1969), ARMA models (O'Connell, 1974a, 1974b), shifting mean models (Boes & Salas, 1978) and fractionally differenced models (Hosking, 1984)).
+Koutsoyiannis (2011a) has shown that those models exhibiting Hurst behavior asymptotically can be encapsulated within a Hurst -Kolmogorov (HK) stochastic dynamics framework characterized by a simple scaling law, acknowledging the contribution of Kolmogorov who, unknown to Hurst and others, had developed the necessary theoretical basis in the 1940s.
+LTP is synonymous with Hurst-Kolmogorov behavior and can be shown to arise from a complex dynamical system representation of a simple climate model (Mesa et al., 2012) or from maximum entropy considerations (Koutsoyiannis, 2011b, 2017).